 But first, what exactly is a digital nomad?
-These days the term seems to cover everything from hostel-hopping backpackers generating a small level of income by writing an online travel blog to keep them going, to businesses owners and entrepreneurs who have intentionally created careers with the freedom to travel on their own schedule.
+The term seems to cover everything from hostel-hopping backpackers generating a small level of income by writing an online travel blog to keep them going, to businesses owners and entrepreneurs who have intentionally created careers with the freedom to travel on their own schedule.

 We chatted with a number of digital nomads about the pros and cons of their chosen work-lifestyle to come up with the following list for you to consider before you decide to downscale your belongings to fit in a suitcase and hit the road to try rolling work and travel into one.

-- The main appeal.
+1. Freedom.
 As a digital nomad you are free to go anywhere, any time, so long as you have the ability (and self-discipline) to hop online from time to time to do the work you need to do.

-- Minimalist.
+2. Minimalist.
 Often, everything a digital nomad owns fits comfortably on their back, making last-minute trips a breeze to prep for and capitalise on.

-- New experiences.
+4. New experiences.
 If you are a person who thrives on novelty and new experiences, a nomadic lifestyle will deliver these in spades.
 The lifestyle suits independent self-starters who will be motivated to switch things up when circumstances change.

-- Uncertainty.
+2. Uncertainty.
 It’s quite common for digital nomads to have no idea where they will be in several months’ time.
 This can make committing to events like birthdays, family reunions and group holidays challenging.

-- Spreading the love.
+3. Spreading the love.
 Because you are likely to fall in love with people and places all around the world leading a nomadic lifestyle, the people you love will rarely (if ever) be in the one place.
 Packing up and leaving a place you’ve really fallen for, or having to say farewell to new friends and connections you’ve just started bonding with can be hard.

-- Visas.
+6. Visas.
 Digital nomads need to do their research and get the right type of Visas for wherever they are working.
-There are lots of ins, outs and red tape when it comes to Visas but the bottom line is this: if you are travelling and earning money doing what you love, even if you are working everywhere, you’ll need to pay tax somewhere.
+There are lots of ins, outs and red tape when it comes to visas but the bottom line is this: if you are travelling and earning money doing what you love, even if you are working everywhere, you’ll need to pay tax somewhere.

-Well...is the life of a digital nomad for you?
+Is the life of a digital nomad for you?